K-9 (film): Plot

 At Dooley's apartment, Jerry Lee steals the spotlight after Tracy accepts Dooley's story that he rescued the dog from the streets.
 The next day, Dooley and Jerry Lee bond when they eat together and spy on Lyman.
 The two are nearly killed when someone shoots at them, and they chase the assailant to an empty building.
 Jerry Lee leads Dooley to the man, who falls to his death.
 In the man's car, Dooley finds a clue that leads him to an auto-dealer shop.
 There, Jerry Lee identifies a red Mercedes with drugs in it, and Dooley learns that Halstead, the owner of the dealership, works for Lyman.
 Later, Jerry Lee falls in love with a poodle, to the disapproval of its owner.

 When Dooley returns home, he discovers that Lyman has kidnapped Tracy.
 Infuriated, he crashes a party at Lyman's mansion, prompting him to be arrested by his own department, but Dooley informs Byers that this was intentional to fool Lyman into rushing the shipment.
 Byers, however, takes Dooley in.
 Using Jerry Lee's flatulence to an advantage, Dooley escapes with the dog.
 As Dooley tells Jerry Lee how he met Tracy, he spots a truck driven by Halstead that is pulling a trailer with the red Mercedes.
 Dooley and Jerry Lee chase the truck and arrest Halstead.

 Dooley takes the truck to the desert where Lyman, with Tracy hostage in his limo, is waiting.
 Using his videogame as a fake detonator, Dooley goads Lyman to surrender Tracy or risk the truck exploding and earning the ire of the main buyer, Gilliam.
 The game blows Dooley's cover, however, and a shootout ensues where Dooley kills Dillon as Jerry Lee chases Lyman.
 Unable to outrun the dog, Lyman shoots Jerry Lee.
 Enraged, Dooley shoots at Lyman but Lyman is instead shot and killed by Gilliam's henchmen.
 Dooley and Tracy rush Jerry Lee to a hospital, where the reluctant surgeon operates.
 In the recovery room, Dooley delivers a eulogy to Jerry Lee, then discovers that he is alive.

 Taking a break from police work, Dooley, Tracy, Jerry Lee, and a poodle spend a vacation together in Las Vegas.

 Cast

 The role of "Jerry Lee", though credited in the movie credits as being played by Jerry Lee, was actually played by more than one dog, including backups and stand-ins.

 Production

-Filming

 K-9 was filmed in and around the San Diego and San Fernando Valley areas of California from August to October 1988.
 Locations included the Hotel del Coronado in Coronado, and the Golden Hill Cafe in the Golden Hill neighborhood.